Nancy Doe

-Nancy Bohn Doe (born 1949) is a former First Lady of Liberia.
+Nancy Bohn Doe (1949 – 21 May 2025) was the first lady of Liberia.

 Biography

-Nancy was born in 1949 in Zwedru, Grand Gedeh County.
+Doe was born in 1949 in Zwedru, Grand Gedeh County.
 She moved to Monrovia in the 1960s, where she worked as a merchant.
 She married Samuel Doe, who was in the Liberian Armed Forces, in either 1968 or 1969.
 Together, they had four children.
-After Samuel gained control of Liberia in the 1980 coup d’état, Nancy became First Lady.
+After Samuel gained control of Liberia in the 1980 coup d'état, Doe became first lady.
 As first lady, she established a national market women's association.
 The Nancy B. Doe Market, in Jorkpeh Town, Sinkor, was established in her honor.
-In June 1983, during a visit to the United States, Nancy helped establish scholarship opportunities for Liberian students at Chicago State University.
+In June 1983, during a visit to the United States, Doe helped establish scholarship opportunities for Liberian students at Chicago State University.